I've helped create numerous group camping menus that cater to multiple dietary and taste bud needs.

 Special food requirements may be due to allergies or other medical conditions, philosophical or religious convictions, or simply taste preferences.

 Here you'll find ideas for planning healthy group camping meals, guidelines for accommodating dietary needs, and plenty of specific dishes that might be offered on your trip.

-The meal examples are meant to illuminate and inspire and do not constitute an exhaustive list.
+The meal examples are meant to illuminate and inspire but do not constitute an exhaustive list.
 Be creative!